Edinburgh City Hospital: Origins

-Local authorities in Scotland were required to make provision for the treatment and isolation of patients with infectious epidemic disease under the terms of the Public Health (Scotland) Act of 1867.
+Local authorities in Scotland were required to make provision for the treatment and isolation of patients with infectious epidemic disease under the terms of the Public Health (Scotland) Act 1867 (30 & 31 Vict. c.
+101).
 On the advice of Dr Henry Littlejohn, the medical officer of health, Edinburgh Town Council in 1870 converted Canongate Poorhouse into a fever hospital known as the First City Fever Hospital.
 This soon proved insufficient to meet the demand, and the Council bought the old Royal Infirmary buildings at Infirmary Street, and these together with the Surgical Hospital (the former Royal High School) and the former Surgeons Hall in Surgeons’ Square were opened as the Second City Fever Hospital in 1885.
 In the 1890s even this expanded accommodation was inadequate in the face of epidemics of smallpox and scarlet fever, and the city council decided to build a new fever hospital on a greenfield site at Colinton Mains, on the southern outskirts of the city, which became the Third City Fever Hospital.